Buying real estate in Chiang Mai?

 What are typical buyer closing costs for houses in Chiang Mai right now?

-The single largest closing cost for house buyers in Chiang Mai is usually the transfer fee, which is calculated on the government-appraised value and is commonly negotiated as a 50/50 split between buyer and seller at the Land Office.
+The largest buyer-facing closing cost for a Chiang Mai house is usually the transfer fee, even when the buyer and seller agree to split it.

 We cover all these costs and what are the strategies to minimize them in our property pack about Chiang Mai.